thunder-fury/operate-cookie/README.md

 ```ts
   operateCookie.remove(key)
 ```

 Pass the cookie you want to get as a string in the argument of method

 ---
 ### set parms cookie
 ```ts
   operateCookie.addParms()
 ```
-For example, if you set the `key=value` parameter to a URL like this, you can just call the method and the value will be stored in the key in the browser cook.
+For example, if you set the `key=value` parameter to a URL like this, you can just call the method and the value will be stored in the key in the browser cookie.